handstandsam/kmp-ready/README.md

 * NOTE: These results would be cached, the same way dependencies are today.
 * NOTE: We could traverse local module dependencies, and check theirs as well if deemed important.
 ### Is this an Android Library Module?
 This tool works on `kotlin("jvm")` modules.
 If you are looking to move Android Libraries to Kotlin Multiplatform, the [dependency-analysis-android-gradle-plugin](https://github.com/autonomousapps/dependency-analysis-android-gradle-plugin) will help give you advice on which modules can become `kotlin("jvm")` modules.
-After that, come back and use `kmp-readiness`.
+After that, come back and use `kmp-ready`.

 # `kmpReadiness` Gradle Task